openhive-network/denser/README.md

 Features:

 - supports markdown and html
 - sanitizes html and protects from XSS
+- embeds images, videos, and other assets via links or iframes
+- ensures links are safe to display and begins with `https://` protocol
+- linkify #tags and @username mentions
+- proxify images if needed and appropriate function is provided

 **Credit**: this library is based on the code from condenser.
 It's aim is to allow other projects display Hive content the right way without porting the same code over and over.